 Over the years, I’ve learned that most of the messages we hear about health are wrong.
 Sometimes they are wrong on an epic scale, and mostly they are wrong when applied to individuals.
 Press articles are hastily cobbled together with no real understanding of the research.
 Public health programmes are designed for 95% of the healthy population and most cancer patients don’t fall into that bracket.
 Cancer statistics are based on people who don’t make any lifestyle changes.
 The EatWell plate and the 5-a-day advice are not underpinned by any evidence at all.
 It’s all a bit bonkers.

 It was against this background that I decided to add to my Nutritional Therapy qualifications by completing a postgraduate course in Personalised Medicine (CNELM) in 2016; to immerse myself in the evidence and decide whether or not we can make a sound case for the benefits of diet and lifestyle change following cancer diagnosis.
 What I found made me more determined than ever to promote the natural health approach.
-I am pleased to say that my studies made me even more convinced of the importance of diet and lifestyle and doubly determined to help women with breast cancer make more powerful and well-informed decisions about their future.
+I am pleased to say that my studies made me even more aware of the importance of diet and lifestyle and doubly determined to help women with breast cancer make more powerful and well-informed decisions about their future.

 Some key studies are listed below: